rooseve/obj2skv/README.md

 obj2skv
 ============

-Convert object to simple key value pairs and back
+Convert an object to simple key value pairs and back.
+This should be helpful if you want to save an object as multiple rows in relational db, like Mysql.

 ### What are "obj" and "skv" mean?